neha-wadia/neha-wadia.github.io/index.md

 I graduated with a PhD from the University of California, Berkeley in May of 2022.
 My advisors were [Michael I. Jordan](http://people.eecs.berkeley.edu/~jordan/) and [Michael R. DeWeese](https://deweeselab.com/).
 I was also affiliated with the Statistical AI Learning group, the [Berkeley AI Research](https://bair.berkeley.edu/) group, and the [Redwood Center for Theoretical Neuroscience](https://redwood.berkeley.edu).
+Prior to my current appointment, I held a postdoctoral fellowship at the Flatiron Institute.

 In the summer of 2019 I interned at Google Brain, where I was hosted by [Jascha Sohl-Dickstein](http://www.sohldickstein.com/).
 During the academic years 2018-21, my work was supported by a [Google PhD Fellowship](https://research.google/outreach/phd-fellowship/recipients/).